Use form P50Z(DB) to claim back tax HMRC owes you on a pension death benefit lump sum payment.

 - you don’t expect to go back to work

-- you’ve retired permanently and you aren’t getting a pension from your old employer
+- you’ve permanently retired and aren’t getting a pension from a previous employer

 - you’ve returned to full-time study